Making Organic Food Affordable (or even free!)

 Food prices for conventional foods are on the rise.
 But so is consumer awareness on the health impact of packaged, pesticide-laden, and GMO foods.
 The majority of consumers have said they prefer to eat organic, but the majority of shoppers still don't.

 Why is this?
-The top concern we hear from you is that "organic food is expensive" and it's just plain hard to afford.
+The top concern I hear from you is that "organic food is expensive" and it's just plain hard to prioritize in your budget.

 And it's true.
 The price of organic food routinely runs at least 20% more than their conventional counterparts.

-So we've compiled a book, Making Organic Food Affordable, full of "organic food hacks" to help you do just that: help you make organic food affordable by getting around the high prices and filling your fridge with the healthiest food possible for a fraction of the price.
+So I've created an e-guide, Making Organic Food Affordable, full of "organic food hacks" to help you do just that: help you make organic food affordable by getting around the high prices and filling your fridge with the healthiest food possible for a fraction of the price.

 Or better yet: Eating organic for FREE.

-In our ebook, Making Organic Food Affordable, we've outlined how you can:
+In my ebook, Making Organic Food Affordable, I've outlined how you can:

 The entire Making Organic Food Affordable process is laid out in a easy to use system.